Solar Radiation, Heat Balance, and Temperature

 - The altitude: Indirectly the atmosphere is heated by terrestrial radiation from below.
 Hence the places near the sea level record higher temperatures and the temperature go lower in the places of higher elevation.

-- So, we can say, temperature generally decreases with increasing height.
+- So, we can say, that temperature generally decreases with increasing height.

 - The rate of decrease in temperature with height is termed as normal lapse rate.
 It is 6.5° C per 1,000 m.